Kenneth Lonergan's breakout drama is a masterclass in character-driven storytelling, blending sharp dialogue with emotional depth.

-A raw, darkly funny portrait of adolescence adrift in the shadow of privilege and disillusionment.
+This raw, darkly funny portrait of adolescence adrift in the shadow of privilege and disillusionment is as timely today as it was when first performed.

 Set in a cluttered Upper West Side apartment in 1982, This Is Our Youth follows three young adults—Dennis, Warren, and Jessica—as they stumble through a weekend of stolen money, broken relationships, and existential dread.